 The interest charged forms part of the platform’s income.

-The platform offers its users three cash accounts types.
+The platform offers its users three cash account types.
 These include Individual accounts, Joint, and Trust accounts.

 Cash accounts allow users to conduct various money transactions such as deposit paychecks, pay bills, make payments with Wealthfront debit card, and even earn interest on the account balances.

-When you put money on your Wealthfron Cash Account, the platform won’t let the money just stay there idle.
+When you put money on your Wealthfront Cash Account, the platform won’t let the money just stay there idle.

 Since it will be paying you interest at the end of the year, it lends this money to various institutions such as banks, giving them enough money to pay you and be left with some.

 This way, you as the customer are happy, and Wealthfront has also made some money.